 As a leading preventive, general, and family dentist in Shalimar, FL, the dental care team at Complete Health Dentistry of the Emerald Coast is committed to helping our patients preserve the health of their smiles for a lifetime.
 That’s why we include oral cancer screenings near you into every dental exam and professional teeth cleaning appointment.
 It’s been a part of our standard preventive care to all patients, and it will continue to be included as the incidents of oral cancer continue to increase.
 If it’s been more than six months since your last dental exam, you can get back on track today by making an appointment using our convenient online booking tool.

-For years, our dentist in Shalimar, FL has served residents of Navarre, Wynnehaven Beach, Mary Esther, Santa Rosa Island, Okaloosa Island, Ocean City, Wright and the surrounding communities of Niceville, Valparaiso, Destin, Miramar Beach and Crestview.
+For years, our dentist in Shalimar, FL has served residents of Navarre, Wynnehaven Beach, Mary Esther, Santa Rosa Island, Okaloosa Island, Fort Walton Beach, Ocean City, Wright and the surrounding communities of Niceville, Valparaiso, Destin, Miramar Beach and Crestview.

 Just as it’s not always possible for an individual to recognize signs of other types of cancer, the same is true regarding early signs of oral cancer.
 You may look inside your mouth to see whether there are any new bums or changes in your gum tissue, but these are not the only sign our dentist will be looking for during your oral cancer screenings in Shalimar, FL.
 But when our dental care team utilizes our advanced tools and imaging equipment, our dentist in Shalimar will be able to detect changes in your gums and tongue that you cannot possibly see in the mirror.